Notes from the Field: Studying the Nexus of Religion, Gender, and Populism from a Global Perspective

 Wednesday, May 14, 2025

 11:00 a.m. - 12:00 p.m.
-EDT RSVP Required
+EDT

 Location: Online Zoom Webinar

-This webinar will explore the intersection of religion, gender, and populism in contemporary political and social landscapes.
+This webinar explored the intersection of religion, gender, and populism in contemporary political and social landscapes.
 Populist movements frequently invoke religious and gendered narratives to define national identity, mobilize support, and justify exclusionary policies.
 From Christian nationalism in the United States to right-wing populism in Europe and Latin America, these movements often use traditional gender norms to bolster their legitimacy.

 A global comparative approach is essential to understanding how these dynamics operate across different political and cultural contexts.
 Populist actors often borrow tactics from one another, and religious-nationalist discourses are increasingly transnational, influencing policies on gender, sexuality, and religious freedom beyond national borders.

-The webinar will be moderated by Berkley Center Senior Fellow Jocelyne Cesari.
-The discussion will feature distinguished scholars Didem Unal Abaday, Ruth Braunstein, Tatiana Vargas Maia, and Elżbieta Korolczuk.
+The webinar was moderated by Berkley Center Senior Fellow Jocelyne Cesari, with an introduction by Molly Laas, program director at the Social Science Research Council.
+The discussion featured distinguished scholars Didem Unal Abaday, Ruth Braunstein, Tatiana Vargas Maia, and Elżbieta Korolczuk.

 Discover similar content through these related topics and regions.